epfl-ada/ada-2023-project-onsecalme123/README.md

 - Women emancipation
 - Black history
 - Digitalisation
-- Sexuality
+- Sexuality emancipation
-- The emergence of STDs
+- The rising of STDs
 - The Opioid Crisis
 - Destigmatizing Mental Health
 - The Atomic Bomb